kwurst/CS-448/Syllabus.md

 ## Course Workload Expectations
 ***This is a three-credit project-based course.
 You should expect to spend, on average, 9 hours per week on this class.***

-You will spend 3 hours per week in class participating in Scrum meetings, attending Product Owner meetings, working with your team, or working on training sessions on new tools and techniques.
+You will spend 3 hours per week in class participating in Scrum meetings and working with your team.
 In addition, you should expect to spend, on average, at least 6 hours per week during the semester outside of class, writing code and documentation, learning new tools and techniques, and communicating with the team.
 (See *Definition of the Credit Hour*)

 ***The bulk of your work in this course will take place outside of the class time.
 It is not possible to contribute the amount of work your team and the class need to be successful entirely within the 3 hours of class time.
 If you attempt to do so, you will not only receive a poor grade in the course, but will also be letting down your classmates, and giving a poor impression of your reliability and quality of work to your classmates and to members of the professional community.***